Using a Visualization as an Element

 Select the

-.
-Click OK to close the Input Assistant.Press Enter to confirm your selection.
+PropertyNamestext list there and then select the IDElement_Desc.
+Click OK to close the Input Assistant.Press the Enter key to confirm your selection.

 The description ID is assigned a text list ID.
 The selected text is automatically displayed below Default Value.
 This field is no longer editable.